 People with low arches have overpronation.
 The foot rolls inward more than 15%.
 It means that shock isn’t absorbed efficiently and there are problems with the body stabilization.

-The best shoe type for overpronators is the shoes with good cushioning, arch support, and motion control.
+The best shoe type for overpronators is the shoes with good cushioning and motion control.

 – Underpronation (supination)